 Consultants are expected to reside within a reasonable distance of the main acute hospital to which they are affiliated, normally within 10 miles or 30 minutes.
 Exceptions must be agreed with the medical director or chief executive.
-A relocation package will be considered if relocation is necessary to meet these requirements.

 Duty to be contactable.